Celebrating Our Proud Beekeeping Community

 For more information on ways to take action, consider partnering with them to create a lasting impact in your local communities.

-Celebebrating Pride Month 2021
+Celebrating Pride Month 2021

 With beekeepers and organizations using science and the power of volunteers to save the bee populations, we’re very hopeful for our planet.
-And as Pride Month comes to an end, we’re simply proud to be(e) our true selves in a very supportive beek community.
+And as Pride Month comes to an end, we’re simply proud to be(e) our true selves in a very supportive beekeeping community.

 bee_trail_divider_long